Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ![Price to tax](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/PriceToTax.png "[Price to tax]")

 This extension is used to map a PIM price field attribute to a decimal number.
 The PIM price field is Actindo specific and contains not only the simple price, but also the base price, scale prices, promotion prices, the tax class including the tax rate and supported currencies.
 Each of this data is extracted from the price attribute by the corresponding extension.
-In this case, the tax rate is mapped to the destination attribute.
-The tax rate settings are defined in the configuration.
+In this case, the tax rate is calculated by the tax class set in the attribute which is based on the destination country selected in the configuration and mapped to the destination attribute.
+The country and the display type of the tax rate are defined in the configuration.

 ### Possible data type mappings